- About the College

 - Students must register at the Library to obtain borrowing privileges.
 Students may be asked to verify their contact information at the beginning of each academic year.

-- Students may borrow an unlimited number of library materials.
-Students may not borrow materials from the Reference Collection.
+- Students may borrow an unlimited number of library materials available for circulation.

 - The Library reserves the right to recall materials prior to the due date.

 - Students must return library materials on or before the due date.
-Due dates are available on the Corcoran Library Online Catalog.
+Due dates are available on the MacLeod Catalog.

 - Library materials may be renewed when there are no holds or recalls placed on the item.
-Students may renew their materials by visiting the Corcoran Library Online Catalog.
+Students may renew their materials by visiting the MacLeod Catalog.

 iv.
 Fees for Overdue and Lost Materials